Srivasu-U/Interpreter/Notes/v2-Notes.md

 - Consts do not use datatypes or the short hand operator `:=`
 - Type convertion works like this: `datatype(value)`.
 Example: `float64(2)` converts int 2 into float64
 - We also have type checking/assertion like this: `ident.(type)`.
 Example: `value.(string)` checks if value contains a string expression
+- Interesting error message: `impossible type assertion: program.Statements[0].(*ast.Statement) *ast.Statement does not implement ast.Statement (type *ast.Statement is pointer to interface, not interface)`.
+What does this mean?